-- The 3rd Meeting of the Small Scientific Committee on Bottom Fish and Marine Ecosystems (SSC BF-ME03) took place as a virtual meeting via WebEx, and was attended by Members from Canada, China, Japan, the Republic of Korea, the Russian Federation, and the United States of America.
+- The 4th Meeting of the Small Scientific Committee on Bottom Fish and Marine Ecosystems (SSC BF-ME04) was held in a hybrid format, with participants attending in-person in Nanaimo, British Columbia, Canada, or online via WebEx, on 7-9 December 2023.
+The meeting was attended by Members from Canada, China, Japan, the Republic of Korea, the Russian Federation, and the United States of America (USA).
 The Deep Sea Conservation Coalition (DSCC) and the Pew Charitable Trusts (Pew) attended as observers.
-Dr. Ryan Gasbarro and Ms. Derya Whaley-Kalaora participated as invited experts. - 2.
-The meeting was opened by the SSC BF-ME Chair, Dr. Chris Rooper (Canada), who welcomed the participants.
-The Science Manager, Dr. Aleksandr Zavolokin, outlined the procedures for the meeting.
+Dr. Keith Reid participated as a consultant. - 2.
+The meeting was opened by the SSC BF-ME Chair, Dr. Chris Rooper (Canada), who welcomed the participants and introduced the history and characteristics of Nanaimo. - 3.
+The Science Manager, Dr. Aleksandr Zavolokin, outlined the procedures for the meeting. - 4.
 Mr. Alex Meyer was selected as rapporteur.